Trigger Integration Guide

 "message": "connected",

-"client_id": "trigger_social_twitter",
+"client_id": "trigger:social_twitter:<connection-id>",

 "config": {

-"trigger_name": "social_twitter",
+"name": "social_twitter",

 "provider_name": "openrouter",

-"model_name": "openai/gpt-4o-mini"
+"model_name": "openai/gpt-4o-mini",

 }